 Words & phrases associated with your market

-Taking a deeper dive into sentiment to discover what’s driving it.
+Taking a deeper dive into sentiment analysis to findout what’s driving consumer emotions.
 Look at the key topics of the conversations to identify what consumers are saying about your brand, product, or services.
-Uncovering the words and phrases that consumers are using, will give a better understanding of where your brand fits.
+This brand intelligence will reveal the words and phrases that consumers are using, giving you a better understanding of where your brand fits.
 It will also open up opportunities where you can position your brand and join conversations, previously unheard.

 First past the chequered flag - Red Bull!